-It is the policy of St. Paul's Episcopal Church to prepare and distribute financial statements to the parish vestry and staff with budget approval authority each month.
-Additionally, committee chairs not members of vestry and ministry heads will also receive these reports.
-These statements are prepared by the parish bookkeeper, inspected by the treasurer, generally reviewed in advance by the Finance Committee, and received and approved by the Vestry at its monthly meeting.
+It is the policy of St. Paul's Episcopal Church to prepare and distribute financial statements to the parish Vestry and staff with budget approval authority each month.
+Additionally, committee chairs who are not members of Vestry and staff will also receive these reports.
+These statements are prepared by the parish bookkeeper, inspected by the treasurer, generally reviewed in advance by the Finance Committee, and received by the Vestry at its monthly meeting and noted in the minutes.
 In months where Vestry does not customarily meet, financial statements will still be distributed and made available on-line in draft form in the Vestry section of the parish website.
-Draft statements may be distributed to staff after inspection by the treasurer.
+Draft statements may be distributed to staff responsible for Christian Education, Elizabeth Wayne Pre-school, Music and the board of Under One Roof after inspection by the treasurer.